joe-speedboat/workshop.ansible/03 Getting Started.md

 	 uniqconsulting.phpipam          phpIPAM
 	 uniqconsulting.veeam_linux_repo installation and configuration of Veeam Repository
 ```
 Wow, great.
-Did you know about this content!
+Did you know about this content?!

+So lets try to do the update again with a role:
+First we need to down

 ansible-inventory
 ansible-playbook